Anemia Test Panel

 Complete Blood Count

 Whole blood is made up of various types of cells suspended in a liquid called plasma.
 The complete blood count (CBC) is an inventory of the different cellular components of the blood: red blood cells, white blood cells, and platelets.
 Blood cell counts are typically reported as the number of cells in a cubic millimeter of blood (cells/mm3) or as a percentage of all blood cells.
+This test is performed by analyzing a blood sample, which includes measuring platelet count, mean platelet volume, and the average size of red blood cells, to provide a comprehensive understanding of an individual's blood health.

 Red Blood Cells